This link provides the full read of the 2022-2023 Honor Code. Select it to download:

 - Educational Seminars

 - Non-Academic Suspension

 - Permanent Dismissal

 Recommendations for non-academic suspension or permanent dismissal are typically made in situations where an individual has repeatedly engaged in academic dishonesty or has been involved in a case so egregious that such a recommendation is commensurate to the violation.
 Recommendations of non-academic suspension or dismissal are forwarded to the Provost or the Provost’s office designee for approval.
-If a student is referred for a second violation of the honor code, the student’s recommended sanctions will include suspension regardless of the faculty’s recommendation.
-If a student is referred for a third violation of the honor code, the student’s recommended sanctions will include permanent dismissal.
+If a student is referred for a second violation of the Honor Code, the student’s recommended sanctions will include suspension regardless of the faculty’s recommendation.
+If a student is referred for a third violation of the Honor Code, the student’s recommended sanctions will include permanent dismissal.
 If a student is found in violation for a second or third violation, it will be the decision of the Honor Committee on whether to issue a sanction of suspension or permanent dismissal.

-In determining sanctions, panel members will consider the non-punitive educational purpose of the Honor Code process as well as any previous Honor Code cases resulting in a finding of responsibility.
+In determining sanctions, Honor Committee members will consider the non-punitive educational purpose of the Honor Code process as well as any previous Honor Code cases resulting in a finding of responsibility.
 Please note that a failing grade or an inability to continue as a student of George Mason University is not considered a punitive measure in this process.
 Students are encouraged to consider potential outcomes of Honor Code violations when submitting academic work.